ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 # Future Work:
-    -shrink data capture window from 3secs to 1.5 ~ 2secs
+    -Shrink data capture window from 3secs to 1.5 ~ 2secs
     -Test if gyro data improves continuous snapshot mode -Deploy on ESP32 with TinyML/TensorflowLite